COVID-19 issues at center of Tuesday's Glenbrook District 225 school board election

 Glenbrook North and South High schools students have had the option of full time in person learning since January.
 District 225's COVID plan included a phased in ramped up approach since last fall.

-"Are there things playing Monday morning quarterback we could do differently, yes," said Peter Glowacki-Glenbrook District 225 School Board VP.
+"Are there things we learned playing Monday morning quarterback that we could have done differently, yes," said Peter Glowacki-Glenbrook District 225 School Board VP.
 "But the decisions we made at the time based on the information we had were all prudent."

 Glowacki is trying to hang on to his District 225 school board seat.
 He is up for re-election in a hotly contested race.
 The Board Vice President is one of 10 candidates running for four open spots.
 Like many suburban school districts, how the board has handled COVID is at the center of the election.